 What about the mental side of addiction to a cell phone?

 Regular access to social media leads to FOMO or Fear Of Missing Out.
 It is not a mental disorder or serious issue.
 This is the way society works.
-Youngsters chat face to face and online a lot about news, viral videos, celebrities, school, movies, TV series, games, events, parties, etc. They like to share knowledge and the most important – their opinion on different things.
+Youngsters chat face-to-face and online a lot about news, viral videos, celebrities, school, movies, TV series, games, events, parties, etc. They like to share knowledge and, most important – their opinion on different things.
 That’s why a teenager wants to get all the news first, or at least know as much as his peers do.
 Either way, he would feel left behind and disconnected.

 Also, a teenager urges to be a part of the society of his peers.
-And because most of the teenagers use cell phones and social media to be in touch, he has too.
+And because most teenagers use cell phones and social media to be in touch, so does he.
 This way, he could know about events, news, etc. Just asking about it in a classroom is not enough.
 What would you think about a person who does not know the president’s name?

 Does cell phone addiction need any treatment?

 In most cases, it does not.
 If a teenager puts healthcare, hobby, school, and family before social media, it is ok.
 If his priority is to stay online all the time, it can be a case of social media addiction.
 You can define it by the next symptoms:

 - He keeps his smartphone near him all the time.

 - There is no way he would ignore any notification.